AdobeDocs/experience-platform.en/help/sources/notifications.md

 [!DNL Flow Service](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
 The service provides a user interface and RESTful API from which all supported sources are connectable.

 With the [!DNL Experience Platform] user interface, you can subscribe to events and use webhooks to receive notifications regarding the status of your flow runs.
 These notifications contain information about the success of your flow run or errors that contributed to a run's failure.

-This document provides steps on how to subscribe to events, register webhooks, and receive flow run notifications containing information on the status of your dataflow.
+This document provides steps on how to subscribe to events, register webhooks, and receive notifications containing information on the status of your flow runs.

 ## Getting started